Medieval II: Total War: Campaign

 Religion in the game is divided into three primary faiths: Roman Catholicism, Eastern Orthodoxy, and Islam.
 Unorganized pagan faiths and heretical sects are also represented.
 If a large portion of a settlement does not adhere to the state religion, unrest may ensue.
 Missionaries and religious buildings can be used to gradually convert members of other faiths to the state religion.
 Catholic nations must deal with the Pope, who can send special missions to Catholic rulers.
 Failure to obey the Pope may result in excommunication.
 The Pope may also call Crusades against hostile settlements.
 Muslim imams with a high "Piety" stat may similarly declare jihads.

 Factions primarily interact with each other through diplomacy.
 Diplomatic actions include the creation of alliances, the securing of trade rights, and the giving or receiving of tribute.
 Factions may go to war with one another to secure more settlements or other concessions.
 Factions that are at war can use their armies to fight each other, which incorporates the battle mechanic of the game into the campaign.
 Several factions in the campaign are either not present or "dormant" when the game begins.
 The Mongols will invade in the early 13th century, often posing a serious threat to factions in their path.
 Later on in the late 14th century, the Timurids will invade, bringing war elephants with them.
 Late in the game, in the 15th century, factions may also sail to the Americas, where they can encounter the Aztecs.

 Two significant events will also have a major impact on the game.
 First is the discovery of gunpowder in the 13th century, which gives access to cannons and matchlock firearms, significantly changing the battles and sieges.
 Second is the outbreak of the black plague, which sees outbreaks of plague throughout the map, having a significant effect on both armies and city populations.

 Medieval II is known for its high intelligence for the AI factions and compared to most games in the franchise, their lack of "cheats" or special AI advantages.
+Although it is still possible to exploit the AI during battles.